Ian G. John

 Mr. John has appeared before the U.S. Department of Justice, the Federal Trade Commission, the U.S. Department of Defense, state antitrust authorities, the Canadian Bureau of Competition and the European Commission, representing a number of major corporations in connection with antitrust investigations of merger and acquisition transactions, both consensual and contested.

-His representations in the food and beverage area include Anheuser-Busch InBev in its $21 billion acquisition of the remaining stake of Grupo Modelo it did not already own, including participating on the defense team in related private and public litigation; and JBS S.A. in its acquisitions of Smithfield Beef Group and Five Rivers Ranch Cattle Feeding LLC.
+His representations in the food and beverage industry include Anheuser-Busch InBev in its $21 billion acquisition of the remaining stake of Grupo Modelo it did not already own, including participating on the defense team in related private and public litigation; Archer Daniels Midland Company in its $3.1 billion acquisition of WILD Flavors GmbH (Switzerland); and JBS S.A. in its acquisitions of Smithfield Beef Group and Five Rivers Ranch Cattle Feeding LLC.

-In technology-related transactions, Mr. John represented ASML in its $2.5 billion acquisition of Cymer and in its $5.2 billion sale of a 25 percent equity stake to three major customers (Intel Corporation, Samsung and TSMC) and their associated commitment to provide ASML with at least $1.7 billion in R&D funding; Novell in its acquisition by Attachmate and in the concurrent sale of its intellectual property assets to CPTN Holdings LLC, a consortium of technology companies organized by Microsoft; and Compaq in its $25 billion merger with Hewlett-Packard.
+In technology-related transactions, Mr. John represented ASML in its $2.5 billion acquisition of Cymer and its $5.2 billion sale of a 25 percent equity stake to three major customers (Intel Corporation, Samsung and TSMC) and their associated commitment to provide ASML with at least $1.7 billion in R&D funding; GTCR in its $390 million acquisition of Fundtech; Novell in its acquisition by Attachmate and in the concurrent sale of its intellectual property assets to CPTN Holdings LLC, a consortium of technology companies organized by Microsoft; and Compaq in its $25 billion merger with Hewlett-Packard.

 His representations of agricultural product companies include CF Industries in its $910 million acquisition of a stake in Canadian Fertilizers Limited, owned by Viterra, and in its unsolicited $4.7 billion acquisition of Terra Industries and simultaneous defense of a hostile offer by Agrium.
 In its inaugural issue on innovative lawyers in the United States, the Financial Times recognized the Terra acquisition and Agrium defense as the most innovative M&A transaction in 2010; and Becker Underwood, a producer of non-pesticide agricultural products, in its $1 billion acquisition by BASF.